 Many of our daily activities can cause pollutants to enter our waterways where we play, swim and fish.

-It is up to all of us to do our part, one drop at a time.
+It is up to all of us to do our part.

 Fertilizer, Pesticides & Herbicides

-Excess pesticides, herbicides and fertilizers which have been applied to lawns and gardens may be washed off and carried to our streams, rivers and bay in stormwater runoff.
+Excess pesticides, herbicides and fertilizers applied to lawns and gardens may end up as stormwater runoff.